fagun18/VulnBloom/README.md

 # 2. Add your payloads
 $ nano payloads.txt  # or use your favorite editor

+# 3. (Optional) Add a big DNS wordlist as subs-dnsbruter.txt for maximum subdomain coverage

-# 3. Run the scanner
+# 4. Run the scanner
 $ python VulnBloomXSS.py

-# 4. Or with custom thread count (recommended for low memory)
+# 5. Or with custom thread count (recommended for low memory)
 $ python VulnBloomXSS.py --threads 4
 ```

 - Enter your target domain when prompted (e.g., `example.com`).
+- Use the main menu to resume, start new, update the tool, or exit.

+---

+## 🖥️ **Main Menu & Update Tool**

+- On launch, you'll see a menu:
+  - Resume previous scan
+  - Start new scan
+  - Update Tool (pulls latest from git and restarts automatically)
+  - Exit
+- Press Ctrl+C at the menu for a clean exit (no traceback).

+---

+## 🧰 **DNS Brute-force Progress & Interrupt**

+- When using DNS brute-force (with `subs-dnsbruter.txt`), you'll see a live progress bar:
+  - Shows how many prefixes checked, percent complete, subdomains found, and ETA.
+  - Press Ctrl+C at any time to stop brute-forcing and keep the subdomains found so far.

 ---